-By Jeff MacHarg and Camryn Rohr
+By Jeff MacHarg and Camryn Rohr.

 The Latest

-Business Court Gives Maggie Valley’s Ghost Town in the Sky More Time to Scare up Some Investors
+Continue Reading No lawyer, no problem.
+Justice will still be served.Business Court Gives Maggie Valley’s Ghost Town in the Sky More Time to Scare up Some Investors

 A member seeking to dissolve an LLC which owns a mothballed amusement park in Maggie Valley, North Carolina, didn’t have a “ghost of a chance” to close out a struggling…